 **ALL PARTICIPANTS MUST REGISTER AND RECEIVE CONFIRMATION TO BE A PART OF THE SHOW**

 Four OPTIONAL workshops will be offered to share useful information and skill sets to help with the project.
 Notes from each session will be posted on this site in the "workshops" section, but families are encouraged to attend in person.

 If you have any questions, would like be a part of the event planning team, lend your skills at a workshop / show, or have any additional ideas / suggestions, please contact Tina Wong at email@example.com

-- Main Contacts: Tina Wong, Sustainability Coach and Deise Kowalski, Parent Coordinator
+- Main Contacts: Tina Wong, NWF Sustainability Coach and Deise Kowalski, Parent Coordinator

-- Parent Leads: Alina Calovic, Vivienne’s Mom (2nd Grade) and Joanna Koziel, Alijca's Mom (4th Grade)
+- Parent Leads: Alina Calovic, Vivienne’s Mom (2nd Grade) and Lisa Jaycox, Niko's Mom (Kindergarten)

 - Teacher Leads: Ms. Rzerzicha, 5-211 and Ms. Karwinska, K-106

-*Support provided by Parent Green Team Leaders: Jeanette Sternberg (Isa's mom, 2nd Grade) and Lisa Jaycox (Niko's mom, Kindergarten)
+*Support provided by Parent Green Team: Jeanette Sternberg (Isa's mom, 2nd Grade)

 As a Green Flag Eco-School, PS 34's main objective of having an Eco-Fashion Show is to raise awareness of the environmental impacts of consumption and waste.
 In addition, our goals for the show (and the time leading up to it) is three fold: